ubergarm/r1-ktransformers-guide/README.md

 DeepSeek-R1-UD-Q2_K_XL-00001-of-00005.gguf  DeepSeek-R1-UD-Q2_K_XL-00004-of-00005.gguf  tokenizer_config.json
 ```

+*NOTE* I've realized these files might be out of [deepseek-ai/DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1/tree/main) and you can possibly just call `ktransformers --model_path deepseek-ai/DeepSeek-R1` and it will pull the files automagically maybe.

 #### 3. Install ktransformers
 *Note*: `ktransformers` probably *requires* GPU as it has a [hard requirement on CUDA dependencies](https://github.com/kvcache-ai/ktransformers/issues/337#issuecomment-2661711997) at least to compile.
 ```